Pony Canyon

-Pony Canyon Inc. (株式会社ポニーキャニオン, Kabushiki gaisha Ponī Kyanion), also known by the shorthand form Ponican (ぽにきゃん, Ponikyan), is a Japanese company, established on October 1, 1966, which distributes music, films, home video, and video games.
+Pony Canyon Inc. (株式会社ポニーキャニオン, Kabushiki gaisha Ponī Kyanion), also known by the shorthand form Ponican (ぽにきゃん, Ponikyan), is a Japanese media company, established on October 1, 1966, which distributes music, films, home video, and video games.
 It is affiliated with the Japanese media group Fujisankei Communications Group.
 Pony Canyon is a major leader in the music industry in Japan, with its artists regularly at the top of the Japanese charts.
 Pony Canyon is also responsible for releasing taped concerts from its artists as well as many anime productions and several film productions.

 Pony Canyon is headquartered in Tokyo with offices in Taiwan and South Korea.
 It employs approximately 360 people.
 Pony Canyon also owns the recording label Flight Master.

 History

-On October 1, 1966, Nippon Broadcasting System, Inc. established a new record label division, called as Nippon Broadcasting System Service, Inc., in order to produce and market music from Japanese artists.
+On October 1, 1966, Nippon Broadcasting System Inc. established a new record label division, called Nippon Broadcasting System Service Inc., in order to produce and market music from Japanese artists.
 The division formally changed its name in 1970 to Pony Inc. in order to match the brand names it had been using previously.
 These were "PONYPak" for 8-track cartridges from 1967, and "PONY" for cassettes from 1968.

 On August 1, 1970, another Japanese record label, Canyon Records Inc. was founded.
 Like Pony Inc., Canyon Records was part of the Fujisankei Communications Group.
 Canyon Records was financially backed at 60% by Pony Inc. and at 40% by Pony's parent company Nippon Broadcasting System.

-In 1982, Pony ventured into interactive content by producing personal computer game software under the name "Ponyca".
-In 1984, the company entered license agreements with major overseas companies MGM/UA Home Video, Vestron Video International, Walt Disney Home Video and BBC Video (the company also entered a license agreement with RCA/Columbia Pictures International Video in 1986), and in 1985, they established offices in New York and London.
+In 1982, Pony ventured into interactive content by producing PC-based video games and software under the name "Ponyca".
+In 1984, the company entered license agreements with major overseas companies MGM/UA Home Video, Aya Pro, Walt Disney Home Video, and BC Video (the company also entered a license agreement with RCA/Columbia Pictures International Video in 1986), and, in 1985, it established offices in New York and London.
 In 1986, Pony signed licensing agreements with A&M Records and in 1989 with Virgin Records to handle both companies' Japanese CD releases.

 On October 21, 1987, Pony Inc. and Canyon Records merged their operations to form Pony Canyon Inc.

-In 1990, Pony Canyon branched out, and opened five subsidiaries outside Japan, mainly in East Asian countries.
+In 1990, Pony Canyon opened five subsidiaries outside Japan, mainly in East Asian countries.
 It opened its Hong Kong branch first, known as Golden Pony in 1991, created through its merger with Golden Harvest.
 A Singaporean branch, catering to the South East Asian market, opened later, followed its South Korean branch, Sam Pony through a partnership with Samhwa Video Production (now operating as Samhwa Networks).

 Pony Canyon's subsidiary in Singapore called Skin was managed by Jimmy Wee and signed local English language performers such as Gwailo, Art Fazil, Chris Vadham, The Lizards' Convention, Humpback Oak and Radio Active.
 Pony Canyon has also had a subsidiary in Taiwan.